Contributor: Peter Lynch

 When imposing the amount and method of payment of a fine, the court should take into account the defendant’s financial circumstances (including any order as to compensation) and the nature of the burden that payment of the fine will impose (s 50(1)).
 The court is also required to take into account the destruction or loss of property (if any) and the value of any benefit the defendant may have derived from the offence (s 54).

-Fines in offence penalty sections are usually defined in terms of penalty units (pu, see “A note about penalty units” at the start of this book).
+Fines in offence penalty sections are usually defined in terms of penalty units (pu) (see “A note about penalty units”).
 The maximum fine the Magistrates’ Court can impose on a defendant is 500 pu (s 112A Sentencing Act).

 If the court considers ordering a fine or a compensation order against a low-income defendant, it must give preference to the compensation order (s 50(4)).